 So, are you up for making your own shepherd’s pie dish?
 Here’s a list of different spices for shepherd’s pie, along with some really good and delicious recipes.
 See which spice combination here would you like to try yourself.

-Spices for Shepherd’s Pie
+Spices for Shepherd’s Pie (With Pictures!)

 Za’atar is a mixture of different spices that usually includes dried oregano, marjoram, thyme, sumac, and toasted sesame seeds.
 Each blend may vary of course but generally, these are the usual contents.
 It has a tangy, nutty, toasty, and herbal taste.